DarkZero Esports

 DarkZero Esports, or simply DarkZero (DZ), is an American esports organization.
 Founded in 2018, DarkZero participates in competitive Rainbow Six Siege.
+They also own NRG Esports.

 Founding and structure

 An American organization, DarkZero Esports was founded in 2018 by Zachary Matula.
 A private equity investor, Matula previously worked as a trader.
 Matula was the CEO of DarkZero until September 2021, when Don Kim filled the role; Kim previously served as the CEO of TSM (then known as Team SoloMid), another American esports organization.
 DarkZero is based in a facility in Las Vegas.

 In April 2021, DarkZero announced a partnership with Respawn Products, specifically a one-year deal for the latter to become DarkZero's exclusive gaming furniture provider.
 DZ also entered a partnership with Aim Lab, which began in October 2020.
 Raven, a UK-based merchandise company, handles the team's apparel design and production.
 DZ also has an ownership stake in Raven.
 In August 2021, they announced a partnership with Resorts World Las Vegas.

+On December 19, 2025, DarkZero Esports announced a full acquisition of NRG Esports.
+DarkZero opted to keep NRG's branding and rosters as they were, with Don Kim becoming CEO of NRG Esports and former CEO Andy Miller staying on as an advisor.
+All of DarkZero's existing rosters sans their Rainbow Six Siege roster would move to represent NRG from 2026.